skellat/69admins/README.md

-69Admins
+69 Admins
 ================

-This is a work-in-progress experimentation site.
-Check back for further details.
+This is the website for the 69 Admins podcast.